sagemath/trac_to_gh/Issue 9638.md

 # Issue 9638: Interact sliders should be able to have negative step size

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9638

 Original creator: kcrisman